sqlpage/SQLPage/README.md

 ## Examples

+ - [TODO list](./examples/todo%20application/): a simple todo list application, illustrating how to create a basic CRUD application with SQLPage.
 - [Plots, Tables, forms, and interactivity](./examples/plots%20tables%20and%20forms/): a short well-commented demo showing how to use plots, tables, forms, and interactivity to filter data based on an URL parameter.
 - [Tiny splitwise clone](./examples/splitwise): a shared expense tracker app
 - [Corporate Conundrum](./examples/corporate-conundrum/): a board game implemented in SQL